 - XI During lock down due to Covid-19, the textile factory was closed during the period April 1 to May 8 2020.
 The Company has paid on account advances (subject to adjustment against wages) to workers for this closure period, which is equivalent to about 50% of their wages.
 A final decision will be taken in this matter depending upon the negotiations with the Union.
 In view of the management no further liability is estimated.
-(Refer Note 19) - XII Company has initiated disciplinary action against certain employees, out of which some of the employees have been terminated after following certain formal inquiries and procedures under the Industrial Dispute Act and some matters are still under inquiry.
+(Refer Note 19) - XII The Company has initiated disciplinary action against certain employees, out of which some of the employees have been terminated after following certain formal inquiries and procedures under the Industrial Dispute Act and some matters are still under inquiry.
 The Company will make necessary provision of any liabilities that may arise on account of the action initiated by it upon the outcome and completion of such inquiries and procedures.
 (Refer Note 19) - XIII The Memorandum of Settlement between Hindoostan Mills Limited and the Karad Taluka Girani Kamagar Sangh, Karad (Sangh) expired on December 31, 2019.
-The "Charter of Demands" has been submitted by the Sangh to the Management.
-The negotiations between the Management and the Sangh are in progress and accordingly, the Company has made a provision on an estimated basis which will be adjusted in the year in which negotiations are concluded.
+Pending settlement, provision on an estimated basis has been made by the Company.
 (Refer Note 19) - XIV The Company had entered into an Agreement with a Property Developer (Developer) in 1993 pursuant to which the development rights for construction of Residential Flats on the plot of Land belonging to the Company were transferred for consideration comprising of monetary compensation and allotment of specified constructed area to the Company subject to payment of the Cost of construction for such allotted area.
 (Refer Note 19)

 The settlement of accounts between the Company and the Developer under the said Agreement had been a subject of Arbitration since the year 2002 as there were claims and counter claims.
-The Company had provided ₹ 63.98 lakhs in the Financial Statements for the year ended 31st March, 2017 as the sum payable to Caprihans in terms of the Arbitration Award dated October 31, 2016.
+The Company had provided Rs.
+63.98 lakhs in the Financial Statements for the year ended 31st March, 2017 as the sum payable to Caprihans in terms of the Arbitration Award dated October 31, 2016.
 Thereafter, the said Caprihans challenged the said Arbitration Award before the Hon.
 High Court at Mumbai, claiming Rs.
 1597.39 lakhs and interest.